-Upgrading to PHP 8.3 cuts server response time by up to 20% compared to PHP 7.4 — without changing a single line of your application code.
+Upgrading from PHP 7.4 or 8.0 to PHP 8.3 cuts server response time by up to 20% — without changing a single line of your application code.
 For teams running Laravel 10+ or WordPress 6.4+, the migration path is well-tested and the payoff starts on day one.

 What changes at the server level